erikw/tmux-powerline/README.md

 tmux-powerline uses associative arrays in bash, which were added in bash version 4.0.
 OS X Lion ships with an antiquated version of bash ( run
 `bash --version` to see your version).
 In order to use tmux-powerline, you need to install a newer version of bash, fortunately, [brew](http://mxcl.github.com/homebrew/) makes this very easy.
 If you don't have brew, [install it](https://github.com/mxcl/homebrew/wiki/installation).
+Alternatively the older [MacPorts](http://www.macports.org/) can be used.
 Then follow these steps:

 ```bash